schochastics/edgebundle/README.md

 #> 6 0.03440142 1.81285 0.1515152     1
 ```

-The result can be visualized with ggplot.
+The result can be visualized as follows.

 ``` r
 library(ggplot2)